multimodal-authenticity/multimodal-authenticity/README.md

 ## Overview

-This repository contains the code and data used in the research paper *" Title  "*.
+This repository contains the code and data used in the research paper *" To Authenticity to Sale: A Multimethod Investigation of Predictive AI, Generative AI and Experiments
+"*.

 Our work builds and compares **16 multimodal machine learning (MMML) models**, including (1) unimodal, bimodal, and trimodal MulT-based models, (2) trimodal MulT-based models with text(t)/audio(a)/image(i) crossmodal, and (3) benchmark fusion models (e.g., LF-LSTM, EF-LSTM, TFN, LMF, MFN).